bamos/bamos.github.io/_posts/2014-10-17-merge-pdfs-for-printing.md

 The `modulo` option is helpful to print 2 PDF pages per physical page side.

-The script uses [Ghostscript][gs] to merge the documents and [pdfinfo][pdfinfo] to extract the number of pages in the input documents.
+The script uses [PyPDF2][pypdf2] to merge the documents and to extract the number of pages in the input documents and [ghostscript][gs] to create a blank PDF page.

 {% highlight bash %}
 $ merge-pdfs-printable.py a.pdf b.pdf c.pdf --modulo 4